felixleopoldo/benchpress/docs/source/json_overview.rst

 .. code-block:: json
     :linenos:
     :name: pcdualpc
-    :caption: Comparison between PC vs. dual PC.
+    :caption: Comparison between PC and dual PC.

     {
-        "benchmark_setup": [ // the benchmark_setups (only one here)
+        "benchmark_setup": [ // the benchmark_setup (only one in this study)
             {
                 "title": "pc_vs_dualpc",
                 "data": [ // the data setups